CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block ORP.2 Personal.md

 * Employees should be involved early in decision-making processes such as the selection of an outsourcing service provider.
 In the further course of the project they should be involved in the design of possible takeover agreements.
 * Employees should be fully informed about changes at an early stage and have a point of contact for problems and questions.
 Indirect information through the media, e.g. For example, via newspapers, instead of direct by the company or government management creates distrust, destroys the basis of trust and prepares speculation and rumors the ground.
 * In the case of organizational changes, the employees concerned should be given future prospects.
-Often, outsourcing service providers rely on the highest possible proportion of employees in the outsourced area to switch to them.
+Often outsourcing service providers are dependent on the highest possible proportion of employees in the outsourced area switching to them.
 Only in this way can a satisfactory quality of service be guaranteed.
 Employees who are worried about the future or who feel treated unfairly decline in their quality of work or even leave the company prematurely.
 * Demanding or burdensome activities, which can not be avoided in the context of restructuring, should be adequately acknowledged and recognized.
 The extra work required should be rewarded.
 ### 2.3 Measures for increased protection requirements